cscwcu/workshops/success-in-computer-science/mental_health.md

 [Home](README.md)

 Mental health is an important aspect of being a successful student.
+Computer science is a challenging, demanding field.
 It's important to take care of yourself and make sure that you're in a good place mentally.
 Here are some tips for maintaining good mental health:

 ## 6.1 Take Breaks